xpack/web-jekyll/pages/xbb/prerequisites.md

 ### macOS

-For development build, the procedure is executed on the latest macOS version (currently 10.13).
+For development build, the procedure is executed on a recent macOS version (currently 11.6).

-{% include note.html content="The procedure failed on macOS 10.15 and
-was moved to macOS 11.0, which will be used for Apple Silicon platforms anyway." %}

 For production builds it is recommended to use a slightly older version. macOS 10.13 is a good compromise.

 It is not mandatory to have a physical macOS 10.13 machine, a virtual machine is also perfectly fine.
-Both Parallels and VirtualBox were checked and work without problems.
+Both Parallels and VirtualBox were checked and were functional (although VirtualBox was not as stable as Parallels).

 #### Install the Command Line Tools